Get in Touch

 • Benefits and risks associated with test automation.

-• Selecting tools: comparing open-source versus commercial solutions.
+• Selecting tools: comparing open-source and commercial solutions.

 • Introduction to Selenium, Playwright, and Cypress.